-10 Ways to solve the Skills Crisis – Kabodle at the Houses of Parliament for roundtable debate.
+10 Ways to Solve the Skills Crisis

 The Future Builder roundtable, held in association with AppliancePlus+ from Beko Plc and Show House on 20th October, gathered some of the most notable names in housebuilding to help find solutions to the industry’s well-documented skills crisis.
 Kaboodle have a vested interest in developing and nurturing new talent into the industry and we were happy to attend!